COMFREY ROOT

 They did an x-ray of her spine before they told us it was broken and that she therefore had no hope, if I could go back in time I would have taken a hat around my flat-mates to get the money to go back for a second x-ray.
 What an amazing proof for Comfrey that would have been!
 I wish I had taken her back for that follow up but when you are a student it is hard enough to pay the rent let alone find the money for a vet bill.

 It was an extraordinary introduction to me to Comfrey and just how powerful healing herbs can truly be.
-In later years as I became aware of the controversy and cautions around Comfrey I greatly reduced my use of it but I have not forgotten it.
+In later years as I became aware of the controversy and cautions around Comfrey I greatly reduced my use of it but I have never forgotten it and never will.

 TOP | HERBS A-Z LIST